Leonardo-lijianan/DigitRecognitionAI/README.md

-# You just use python and numpy that you can run this project
+# JUST use Python and NumPy to run this project!